Latinoamérica (song): Music video

 The music video for Latinoamérica was filmed in March, over the course of twenty-one days, in Peru.
 It was directed by Jorge Carmona and Milovan Radovic.
 In addition to the new footage shot throughout Latin America, the music video incorporates previously unused footage shot by the brothers from their pivotal trip captured in Sin Mapa.
 The video opens to a striking landscape of Peruvian mountains, as the silhouettes of Residente and Visitante are seen crossing the frame.

 The stepbrothers make their way up dirt roads, to a radio station in the Peruvian mountains, where they are presented to a Quechua-speaking DJ.

 As the video continues, additional symbolism becomes apparent.
 The start of the song’s instrumental music contains percussion reminiscent of the sound of heartbeats.
 The audio image of heartbeats is then synchronized to a large visual image of a beating heart.

 In the remainder of "Latinoamérica"'s music video there is a wide variety of interesting symbols that play off the song’s lyrics.
 Nevertheless, for the most part these symbols ultimately tie back to the themes of unity and knowledge.

 Musical composition

 The song primarily incorporates the Argentine Chacarera, which is a style with 6/8 meter and syncopated drum patterns.

 Critical reception

-Calle 13 was nominated for 10 Latin Grammys in 2011, two of which – Song of the Year and Record of the Year – were for "Latinoamérica".
-The group won both awards for "Latinoamérica" as well as seven others, which makes them the current record-holders for the group with the most Latin Grammy wins.
+"Latinoamérica" received wide critical acclaim for its social and cultural depth.
+Calle 13 was nominated for 10 Latin Grammys in 2011, including Song of the Year and Record of the Year for "Latinoamérica".
+The group won both awards, along with seven additional categories, becoming the record-holders for the most Latin Grammy wins in a single year.

+In 2025, the Spanish edition of Rolling Stone placed "Latinoamérica" at number one on its list of the 100 Greatest Songs of the 21st Century in Spanish, highlighting its lasting cultural and artistic impact.